Florida executes man convicted of 1991 rape and murder

-TALLAHASSEE, Florida (Reuters) - Florida executed a convicted rapist and murderer on Tuesday in the first of two executions scheduled across the United States.
+TALLAHASSEE, Fla., Nov 12 (Reuters) - Florida executed a convicted rapist and murderer on Tuesday in the first of two executions scheduled across the United States.

 Darius Kimbrough, who had been convicted of a 1991 sexual assault and murder, was pronounced dead at the state prison in Starke, Florida, at 6:18 p.m.
 EST (2318 GMT), 18 minutes after lethal injection procedure got underway.